epogrebnyak/product-topics/README.md

 # Topics in product management

-This document is a draft for lecture or seminar series on Product Management.
+- This document is a draft for lecture or seminar series on Product Management.
-The intended audience is economics/finance students with interest in tech.
+- The intended audience is economics/finance students with interest in tech.

-Notes:

 - There is a heavy borrowing from John Cutler, with references (I'm a fan).

 ## What is product?